Q&A: BACKGROUND CHECKS

 Thank you for your interest in employment with The University of Chicago!

-GIS will request your current name, previous names for the last seven years, social security number, birth date date of birth, current address, and previous addresses for the last seven years.
-GIS will also request information about previous criminal convictions, giving you the opportunity to self-report prior criminal convictions.
+Hire Right will request your current name, previous names for the last seven years, social security number, birth date date of birth, current address, and previous addresses for the last seven years.
+Hire Right will also request information about previous criminal convictions, giving you the opportunity to self-report prior criminal convictions.

-GIS provides disclosures, acknowledgements, and consent forms and will request that they be executed electronically.
-The disclosures/acknowledgements will include your rights under the Fair Credit Reporting Act (FCRA); the consent form will grant GIS authorization to check your criminal history.
+Hire Right provides disclosures, acknowledgements, and consent forms and will request that they be executed electronically.
+The disclosures/acknowledgements will include your rights under the Fair Credit Reporting Act (FCRA); the consent form will grant Hire Right authorization to check your criminal history.

 • Please use your full legal name.